tblume1992/AutoSmoothers/README.md

 # AutoSmoothers
 Class Arguments:
   Smoothers:
-    1.'brown'- doubley exponential smoothed, takes alpha.
+    1.'brown'- doubley exponential smoothed, takes alpha.<br />
-    2.'simple'- simple exponential smoothing, takes alpha.
+    2.'simple'- simple exponential smoothing, takes alpha.<br />
-    3.'double'- double exponential smoothing, take alpha and beta.
+    3.'double'- double exponential smoothing, take alpha and beta.<br />
-    4.'dampened_double'- dampened double exponential smoothing, takes alpha, beta, damp (damp factor between 0-1) 5.'brown_linear'- brown's double exponential smoothing where the level is smoothed twice, takes alpha, beta
+    4.'dampened_double'- dampened double exponential smoothing, takes alpha, beta, damp (damp factor between 0-1)<br />
+    5.'brown_linear'- brown's double exponential smoothing where the level is smoothed twice, takes alpha, beta<br />

-  Smooth History:
+  Smooth History:<br />
-    Smooth history before fitting, True will do simple exponential smoothing while 'brown' will do doubley smoothed.
+    Smooth history before fitting, True will do simple exponential smoothing while 'brown' will do doubley smoothed.<br />

-  Clean Outliers:
+  Clean Outliers:<br />
     Cleans outliers with IQR, set the iqr_multiplier to change the tolerance where 3 is more leniant than 1.5.
-Outliers are replace with the mean of the series excluding the outliers themselves.
+Outliers are replace with the mean of the series excluding the outliers themselves.<br />

-  Class Methods:
+  Class Methods:<br />
     Fit: fits given smoother with required arguments.
-Returns fitted, predicted, and cleansed history.
+Returns fitted, predicted, and cleansed history.<br />
     Sample: samples our objective function (holdout error).
 Uses multiprocessing and assigns a chain per worker.
 Must run in __main__ for windows.
-Returns list of tuples from the sample as well as the list of fitted + predicted values.
+Returns list of tuples from the sample as well as the list of fitted + predicted values.<br />
     Optimize: optimizes our objective function in an attempt to find a stable solution (i.e. a cluster center achieved from running
     'sample').
 As such, it likely will not coincide with the minimum holdout error.
-Returns the optimal alpha/beta.
+Returns the optimal alpha/beta.<br />